-Kentucky has some of the most aggressive criminal drug laws in the nation.
 Do not hesitate to seek legal assistance if you have been arrested for or charged with a drug crime in Louisville.
 Your future is on the line.
-The consequences of a criminal drug conviction can follow you for the rest of your life.
-Don’t let prosecutors have an advantage.
-Hire the experienced Louisville drug crimes lawyer at Suhre & Associates to level the playing field.
+Call (502) 371-7000 and hire the experienced Louisville drug crimes lawyer at Suhre & Associates, LLC to level the playing field.

 For the past 15 years, our attorneys have been dedicated to defending clients like you against criminal drug charges in and around Jefferson County.
 We understand how a conviction will affect your life and will fight to protect it.
 Our tenacious approach and in-depth understanding of Kentucky criminal law allow us to secure the best possible results for our clients.
 Call our law firm today to schedule your free consultation and learn more.

 Don’t underestimate the seriousness of a drug offense in Kentucky.
 The state will aggressively investigate alleged drug crimes and will not hesitate to press criminal charges.
 Prosecutors are more interested in getting a conviction than making sure that you’re treated fairly and that your rights are protected.

 If you try to defend the charges yourself, you give the state a huge advantage.
 Prosecutors are experts in the law who know how to manipulate a case in the state’s favor.
 You run the risk of getting convicted of a crime when an attorney may have been able to help you walk away from the charges.

 At Suhre & Associates, LLC, our Louisville criminal defense attorneys handle all criminal drug cases, including: